pelensky/pelensky/README.md

 When traveling, I strive to maintain a similar routine, taking into account time zones and other obligations.

-When in person I enjoy socializing with my colleagues, especially over lunch.
-Slack is my preferred mode of communication and I have it on at all times, but with notifications disabled.

 ## Communication
 You can reach me through Slack, which I check at least once an hour even when doing focused work.
-I only check my email twice a day (start and end of the day).
+I check my email twice a day (start and end of the day).
 If you need to reach me, it's best to send me a Slack message.
 I prefer not to receive phone calls or unexpected video calls, but I am always available for pre-planned video calls.
 I usually turn on my video during calls and appreciate if you do the same, but please don't feel obliged if you're not comfortable with it.

 ## Meetings
-I believe that meetings should only be held if necessary, and their outcome can't be achieved through emails or Slack conversations.
-If I am not required to attend a meeting, please let me know.
-If I am invited to a meeting, I would appreciate an agenda in advance, and I try to avoid recurring status update meetings.
+I believe that meetings should only be held if necessary, and their outcome can't be achieved through emails or written communication.
+In my experience, the same people tend to speak the most in meetings and usually the loudest person gets their way.
+I find with written communication, people are able to be more considered, and those who may not speak up as much in meetings can have their points heard.

 ## Feedback
 I embrace feedback as a means of growth and improvement.
 I believe that all feedback is kind, and that feedback from those I respect is always intended to help me grow; this goes both ways, and I strive to share feedback as much as possible.
 I aim to provide constructive feedback, phrasing my feedback as questions where possible, and amplify my colleagues by sending public shoutouts.
 I always strive to deliver my feedback gently, and appreciate receiving it in this way as well.

-## Personal Goals
-I am continuously working on personal growth and strive to avoid:

-* Using exclusive language (ie. calling a group of people 'guys')
-* Interrupting others even when I am excited about a topic
-* Negative self-talk
-* Overextending myself
-If you notice me engaging in any of these behaviors, I would appreciate you bringing it to my attention.

 ## Connect with me
 - Website: [www.pelensky.com](https://www.pelensky.com)